 WHAT IS A WEBSITE HOST?

-A host is a company that provides everything you need to store your website on the internet.
-They host your website on their computer servers, and they make sure that it’s accessible to people online.
-Many people refer to a website host as the house where your website lives.
-Your domain name is the address where your website lives.
-Every website needs a house and an address.
+A website host provides everything you need to store your website on the internet.
+They host your website on their computer servers, and they make sure that it’s visible to people online.

 There are many different website hosts to choose from, but they all fall into two main categories: hosted and self-hosted platforms.